shivakhanal/shivakhanal.github.io/_posts/2012-03-15-layout-header-overlay-image.md

 last_modified_at: 2016-05-02T11:39:01-04:00
 ---

-This post should display a **header with an overlay image**, if the theme supports it.
+This post should display some examples of forest inventory  activities.

 Non-square images can provide some unique styling issues.